Tom Humphries

 Tom Humphries is a former sports journalist and columnist who wrote for The Irish Times while volunteering at a North Dublin Gaelic games club.
 His career as a leading sportswriter was ended after his history of child sexual abuse emerged in 2011.
 In 2017, he pleaded guilty to a number of child sex offences and received a 2 1/2 year imprisonment sentence.
-Maeve Sheehan, writing in the Sunday Independent, noted as his prison sentence concluded in 2019: "As one of the off sex offenders who was famous before he went to prison, his crimes ensure his name will stay on the public radar for years to come".
+Maeve Sheehan, writing in the Sunday Independent, noted as his prison sentence concluded in 2019: "As one of the few sex offenders who was famous before he went to prison, his crimes ensure his name will stay on the public radar for years to come.
+But as the paedophile, not the writer".

 Early life

 Humphries was born in London and grew up in Foxfield, Raheny, in Dublin.
 He was educated at St Joseph's Christian Brothers School in Fairview.
 He has a Bachelor of Commerce degree and a Higher Diploma in Education from University College Dublin (UCD).
 He ran unsuccessfully for the office of President of the UCD Student Union in 1986; Ulick Stafford defeated him.